 We asked Tegan Powell, the Escrow Officer-Branch Manager at Pickford Escrow Company, a HomeServices of America Company, in Mission Viejo.

 Over the years, the escrow process has evolved.
-It is no longer just a safe, independent third party or company that holds the money until the transaction is complete.
+It is no longer just a safe, independent third party escrow agent or company that holds the money until the transaction is complete.
 Now, escrow officers have much more responsibility, one of which is drawing escrow instructions reflecting the terms of the buyer and seller.